Close×

 • Villeray–Saint-Michel–Parc-Extension

-Related cities: The Montreal metropolitan area comprises 16 cities.
-In addition to the city of Montreal, here are the 15 related cities located on the island of Montreal:
+Related cities: The Greater Montreal area comprises 16 cities.
+In addition to the City of Montreal, here are the 15 affiliated cities located on the island of Montreal:

 • Baie-D’Urfé